 A PHOTO PERMIT IS MANDATORY AT CHARLES DE GAULLE, ORLY AND LE BOURGET BUT ACTUALLY – ALL THREE AIRPORTS NOW.
 SINCE AUG 2021 THE AUTHORITY WORKS AGAIN AND SENDS OUT PERMITS.

 As the known email address of the police is still valid, we recommend you to send them a message with your intention, ID/Passport copy and the dates when you will be at the airport(s).
-Don’t expect an answer!
-Keep this email with you in the case of a check (which is very very unlikely)
+It can take months to receive a permit but be aware that you don’t even get an answer!
+In this case keep this email with you in the case of a check (which is very very unlikely)

 Send email in french (recommended, use google translate) to the following address: